Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning: Results

+To evaluate the capability of our DL model in retrieving TC intensity and RMW information from gridded data, we first present results obtained from our default TCNN design shown in Fig. \ref{fig:model_architecture} for all ocean basins.
 For this, Fig. \ref{fig:wind_speeds} compares the distribution of TCNN-predicted VMAX with the observed intensity distribution from the test set for the single-output and multiple-output designs.
-As shown in Fig. \ref{fig:wind_speeds}, the TCNN model captures well several key statistics of VMAX including the median, interquartile range, and the overall distribution of observed intensities, with RMSE and MAE in the range of 7.11-7.45 and 4.61-4.98 kt, respectively, depending on the method of downscaling.
-The scatter plot further shows that, despite the limited number of high-intensity cases ($>$130 kts) and their larger variability, the TCNN model is able to reproduce this variability effectively using the information on the coarse-resolution grid only.
-Of note, the highest observed VMAX of $>$ 125 kts tends to be better predicted by the TCNN model with the single-output design, though it is still slightly underestimated by about 10 kts as compared to the observed intensity.
-The fact that the single-output design can reach such a wider tail of VMAX variability is likely due to its relatively weaker data constraint as compared to the multiple-output design.
-Regardless of these output configurations, the TCNN model's ability to capture a broad spectrum of VMAX underscores its robustness in downscaling TC intensity characteristics as designed.
+As shown in Fig. \ref{fig:wind_speeds}, the TCNN model captures several key statistics of VMAX including the median, interquartile range, and the overall distribution of observed intensities with RMSE in the range of 19.1 and 19.4 kt, depending on the method of retrieving.

+Of note, both the box and scatter plots show that the multiple-output design provides a wider range of VMAX as compared to the single-output design, despite its overall underestimation of very high-intensity limit ($>$130 kts).
+This is important because it indicates that the TCNN model is able to capture internal constraints among different TC properties for producing this variability, using the information on the coarse-resolution grid.
+In contrast, the single-output design focuses only on VMAX, which has no data constraint with other TC fields.
+Thus, it cannot pickup other signals from pressure or structure, which are needed for the model to infer a higher VMAX limit.